 - The actual security equipment that the property owner used such as locks or alarms.

 Additionally, we may consult with industry experts regarding the crime risks on the property and whether the property owner took reasonable safety measures in light of those risks.
+Unfortunately, property owners often are aware of criminal activity on their premises but choose to ignore it or fail to take adequate steps to address the problem.

 What Compensation Can You Recover in a Negligent Security Lawsuit?

-To calculate the damages in your case, our team of experienced South Carolina premises liability attorneys will thoroughly examine all of the evidence, including your medical records.
+To calculate the damages in your case, our team of experienced Columbia premises liability attorneys will thoroughly examine all of the evidence, including your medical records.
 We may also consult with experts in fields such as life-care planning.
 Our goal will be to obtain full and fair compensation for you and to help you move past a traumatic experience that you have endured through no fault of your own.

 Examples of the types of damages you might be entitled to recover are: